British Hill Climb Championship: The 1950s

 Although the 1950 championship went to Alfa Romeo driver Dennis Poore, from then on every title of the decade was to be won by a driver who had spent most or all of the year behind the wheel of a Cooper with a JAP engine.
-Ken Wharton started the trend, and became the only man to win four successive BHCC titles.
+Ken Wharton started the trend, and became the only man to win four successive BHC titles.
 In the mid-Fifties there were three successive titles for the near-legendary Tony Marsh, a man who would still be competing at the highest level of hillclimbing as the 20th century closed.
 And finally, another hat-trick of championships went to David Boshier-Jones.

 The decade was also touched by tragedy, when Bill Sleeman was killed at Bouley Bay, Jersey in 1955.

 The final round of the decade was held at Stapleford Aerodrome on 11 October 1959, an event won by David Good in a Cooper-J.A.P.
 1,100 c.c.

 The 1960s

 Although the 1960s opened as the Fifties had ended, with Boshier-Jones taking the honours in his Cooper-JAP, the decade was to see a marked change in hillclimbing.
 One notable feature of 1960s climbing was the appearance of four-wheel drive, with several of the decade's championships being won by drivers in such cars, including two for Peter Westbury.

-Mike Gray became the second driver to be killed at a BHCC round when he died at Barbon in 1964.
+Mike Gray became the second driver to be killed at a BHC round when he died at Barbon in 1964.